-

 How many points will I get if convicted?

 Points differ by offense.
-Plus, a judge can vary them up or down by 10% for any violation except for speeding tickets.
+Plus, a judge can vary them up or down for any violation except for speeding tickets.
 Consult our page on Utah traffic ticket fines and penalties for a list of traffic violations and the number of points assigned to each.

 How can I find a lost traffic ticket online?